newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 We have been account manager at the	KLM Health Services, where they focus on keeping private individuals and employees of organisations fit and healthy.
 We started our own company as Service designer and insights specialist called Mrs. Slocombe.

 We have been a Freelance Designer from and designed printed materials for EPIC (Ethnographic Praxis in Industry) 2013.
 EPIC is the systematic study of people and cultures where the researcher observes society from the point of view of the subject and the industrial implementations the emerge from it.
 Simply put, how can we improve thing by looking from the perspective of the user.

-our psychology background has given us insight in to user behavior and our media-technology master has given us insight in the design process.

 The work experience that focused on enabling citizens to innovate.
 This has greatly enhanced our abilities to stand in someone else's shoes, something that also played a important role in our industrial design education, where the emphasis lies strongly on the interaction between the product and the end user.